ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 Listening on events of a `Kinesis` stream for example is only possible with one Lambda function per `Shard`.
 Thus limiting your throughput if you don't watch out.

-To run my loaddtest I use [artillery](.
+To run my loaddtest I use [artillery](https://artillery.io).
-Below is the file that I use for this load test.
+Below you find the file that I use to configure this load test.
 It ramps up the amount of request per second from 1 to 10 during 2 minutes.

 ```yaml